MrKai77/DynamicNotchKit/README.md

 # DynamicNotchKit

-Utilize then MacOS notch for enhanced user experiences.
+Utilize the MacOS notch for enhanced user experiences.

 ## Examples: